 This morning we ate our final breakfast in the villa and said our goodbyes to our new friends, Wayan and Budhi.

 I also really recommend Budhi if anyone needs a driver in Bali.
-You can not taxi everywhere in Bali and Uber is not commonly used.
+You can’t take a taxi everywhere in Bali and Uber is not commonly used.
 Hiring a private driver for the week is definitely the best way to go, and Budhi’s rates are great.
 He was willing to take us anywhere we wanted and provided us with great recommendations!
 He was the best!

 - You use cash everywhere, so take out a lot before your trip to avoid ATM fees. $1 USD is about 14,000 rupiah.
-You’ll need a decent amount for 9 days in Bali.
+You’ll need a decent amount for this 10 days in Bali itinerary.

 - Avoid street food if you want to avoid the infamous Bali Belly.
 We ate in more westernized restaurants and stayed healthy!
 I also recommend reading reviews online to choose a restaurant wisely.

 - Hire a driver!
 It’s an affordable and safe way to see a lot of the island, especially if you are traveling with a group.
-If you split it, it’s surprisingly pretty affordable for 9 days in Bali!
+If you split it, it’s surprisingly pretty affordable on a 10 days in Bali itinerary!

-Hopefully these tips help you plan the perfect 9 days in Bali!
+Hopefully these tips help you plan the perfect 10 days in Bali itinerary!

 Like this post?
 Pin it to save it for later and share with others!